Baxter International (BAX) Received its Third Buy in a Row

-After Citigroup and Piper Sandler gave Baxter International (NYSE: BAX) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Suraj Kalia assigned a Buy rating to Baxter International today and set a price target of $100.00.
-The company’s shares closed last Thursday at $77.30.
+After Piper Sandler and Oppenheimer gave Baxter International (NYSE: BAX) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Lawrence Keusch maintained a Buy rating on Baxter International yesterday.
+The company’s shares closed last Monday at $78.67.

-According to TipRanks.com, Kalia is a 4-star analyst with an average return of 3.5% and a 51.3% success rate.
-Kalia covers the Healthcare sector, focusing on stocks such as Tactile Systems Technology, Inspire Medical Systems, and Cardiovascular Systems.
+According to TipRanks.com, Keusch is a 4-star analyst with an average return of 4.1% and a 54.0% success rate.
+Keusch covers the Healthcare sector, focusing on stocks such as Zimmer Biomet Holdings, Intuitive Surgical, and Becton Dickinson.

-Baxter International has an analyst consensus of Strong Buy, with a price target consensus of $95.33.
+Currently, the analyst consensus on Baxter International is a Strong Buy with an average price target of $94.44, which is a 20.8% upside from current levels.
+In a report issued on October 29, Piper Sandler also maintained a Buy rating on the stock with a $100.00 price target.

 See today’s analyst top recommended stocks >>